 Here you’ll find everything that’s gone (or almost gone) from the world, from black and white television sets to certain penny sweets, classic aeroplanes to old-school technologies.
 It’s a homage to the great goods of times gone by, and a fond farewell to the ones still clinging on.

 Cassettes, old phones, typewriters and the ever-hilarious white dog poo all feature here, in a mash-up of 70s, 80s and 90s sentimentality.
 The clearly defined chapters and compilations make for easily flipping back and forth, across pages that deserve to be well-thumbed.
 Be aware that if anyone else is near you as you read, “listen to this!” will escape your lips more than once.

 Every page has guffaw-worthy one-liners, guaranteed to embarrass you on public transport as you shake with laughter at the easy friendliness and casual disdain of the writing.
 Stack (the pseudonym of an apparently well-known journalist) is like a lovable uncle at Sunday lunch, regaling tales of his youth through the objects that fascinate him.
 It’s a homely, welcoming read that envelopes you in its nostalgic warmth; you’ll want to show this to your mum and dad and grandma and great uncle at the soonest possible moment.
 A wistful link to golden moments in human history, 21st Century Dodos is a book to be shared and cherished, and never endangered.

-21st Century Dodos: A Collection of Endangered Objects (and Other Stuff) is published by The Friday Project at the paperback price of £7.99, and is now available in the UK.
+21st Century Dodos: A Collection of Endangered Objects (and Other Stuff) is published by The Friday Project at the paperback price of £7.99.